xcsf-dev/xcsf/README.md

 <img src="doc/schematic.svg">

 Schematic illustration (shown above) of XCSF for reinforcement learning.
-For supervised learning, a single (dummy) action is used such that [A] = [M] and *cl.P* is made directly accessible to the environment.
+For supervised learning, a single (dummy) action is used such that [A] = [M] and the system prediction is made directly accessible to the environment.

 A number of interacting pressures have been identified.
 A set pressure provides more frequent reproduction opportunities for more general rules.
 In opposition is a fitness pressure which represses the reproduction of inaccurate and over-general rules.
 Many forms of *cl.C*, *cl.A*, and *cl.P* have been used for classifier knowledge representation since the original ternary conditions, integer actions, and scalar predictions.
 Some of these are implemented here.